Use the child care tax credit to save on your 2020 taxes

 Families can save up to $1,200 each year with this tax deduction for child care expenses

 Families have no income restrictions when it comes to claiming a child care tax deduction.
-A long as the family meets the following requirements, they are able to take advantage of the tax credit:
+A long as your family meets the following requirements, you are able to take advantage of the tax credit:

 - The care must be for a child under the age of 13;

-- The family must need child care because both spouses work, are looking for work or are full-time students;
+- Your family must need child care because both you and your spouse work, are looking for work or are full-time students;

-- The family must have qualifying child or dependent care-related expenses.
+- You must have qualifying child or dependent care-related expenses.

-The only catch with the third requirement is that the child care expenses must be for the well-being and protection of the child.
+According to the IRS, you can apply any child care expense that is for the well-being and protection of your child.
 A few examples of qualifying expenses are:

-- Fees paid to a placement agency to match the nanny with the family.
+- Fees paid to a placement agency to match your nanny with your family.

-- The family's employer taxes paid on top of the nanny's wages.
+- The household employer taxes paid on top of the nanny's wages.

-- Dues for enrolling the child in a day care facility.
+- Dues for enrolling your child in a day care facility.

 - Tuition for a day camp (overnight camps are excluded).

-Families will file IRS Form 2441 with their personal federal income tax return in order to claim the child care tax credit.
-The form asks for the family's care-related expenses for the calendar year and then calculates their savings based on a percentage determined by the family's income level.
+You will need to file IRS Form 2441 with your personal federal income tax return in order to claim the child care tax credit.
+The form asks for your care-related expenses for the calendar year and then calculates your savings based on a percentage determined by the your income level.
 While the credit can be as much as 35%, most families will receive a 20% tax savings.

-Families are limited on how much in child care expenses they can claim, based on how many kids they have.
+You are limited on how much in child care expenses you can claim, based on how many kids you have.
 The expense limit is $3,000 for one child or $6,000 for two or more children.
-Because most families will receive a 20% tax credit on their child care expenses, they can expect to receive a tax break of up to $600 if they have one child and $1,200 if they have two or more children.
+Because most families will receive a 20% tax credit on their child care expenses, you can expect to receive a tax break of up to $600 if you have one child and $1,200 if you have two or more children.

 A family hires a nanny to watch their two daughters ages 5 and 3 during the weekdays while they're at work.
 They pay their caregiver $29,000 for the year, withhold the appropriate taxes from them and pay the required employer taxes.
 The family's cost as a household employer breaks down like this: